 Monmouth Park and sports betting

-While the rich history of the race will always be a part of the track’s legacy, the 2018 edition of the Haskell takes on added significance with sports betting now legal at the seaside track with William Hill operating the sportsbook.
+While the rich history of the race will always be a part of the track’s legacy, the 2018 edition of the Haskell takes on added significance with sports betting now legal at the seaside track with William Hill operating the sportsbook in New Jersey.
 In less than three weeks after opening for sports betting, Monmouth Park took in more than $8.1 million in total wagers and recorded nearly $2.3 million in revenue according to Asbury Park Press.
 Those numbers do not reflect future bets on things like winning the Super Bowl.

 Monmouth Park had a winning percentage of 11.8 percent, higher than both the other sports betting locations in the state at Borgata and Ocean Resort Casino.
 That figure was significantly higher than the average winning percentage on sports betting in Las Vegas (5.6%), although reporting methods make a direct comparison a little more difficult.
 Land-based sports betting revenue is taxed at an 8.5 percent rate in New Jersey, but all the early numbers and reports indicate Monmouth Park is off to a speedy start around the first turn.
 We’re just starting to see how legalized sports betting can impact the future of horse racing.